 If you have built-in wooden cutting boards on your counters, a wooden window sill above your sink, or a corner of the kitchen where your trash can sits, you may be at risk for mold growth.
 The porous nature of wood is an easy spot for bacteria to harbor and grow.
 Each time you use a wooden surface, be sure to disinfect and dry the area.

 Although you can buy a mold-resistant mattress protector, you still should check for the growth of bacteria.
 The underside of mattresses that sit against a box spring can trap humidity and harbor mold growth.

 You may not have considered the importance of cleaning out your HVAC ducts due to the fact that they are often out of sight and out of mind.
 However, a good duct cleaning can do more than just improve your AC efficiency, it can also remove any mold growth taking place within the ducts.

 If you haven’t called a professional carpet mold cleaner to check and perform mold remediation on your living room carpets and rugs, now is the time!
 Even though it may not be visible to the naked eye, wet spots can soak into the fibers of your carpet and grow mold.
 It is also important to check curtains, couch, and furniture upholstery for mold spots.

 If you are an avid green thumb and have indoor plants, be sure not to overwater them.
-Not only is it bad for your plants, it is bad for your home environment!
-If going unchecked, overwatered soil can be a perfect place for mold to grow.
+Not only is it bad for your plants, but it is also bad for your home environment!
+Overwatered soil can be a perfect place for mold to grow if it goes unchecked.